 This is a dual purpose pin.
-During Master Reset, the state of the $\overline{\text{LD}}$ input determines one of two default offset values (127 or 1,023) for the $\overline{\text{PAE}}$ and $\overline{\text{PAF}}$ flags, along with the method by which these offset registers can be programmed, parallel or serial.
-After Master Reset, $\overline{\text{LD}}$ enables write operations to and read operations from the offset registers.
+During Master Reset, the state of the \overline{LD} input determines one of two default offset values (127 or 1,023) for the PAE and PAF flags, along with the method by which these offset registers can be programmed, parallel or serial.
+After Master Reset, \overline{LD} enables write operations to and read operations from the offset registers.
 Only the offset loading method currently selected can be used to write to the registers.
 Offset registers can be read only in parallel.
-A LOW on $\overline{\text{LD}}$ during Master Reset selects a default $\overline{\text{PAE}}$ offset value of 07FH (a threshold 127 words from the empty boundary), a default $\overline{\text{PAF}}$ offset value of 07FH (a threshold 127 words from the full boundary), and parallel loading of other offset values.
-A HIGH on $\overline{\text{LD}}$ during Master Reset selects a default $\overline{\text{PAE}}$ offset value of 3FFH (a threshold 1,023 words from the empty boundary), a default $\overline{\text{PAF}}$ offset value of 3FFH (a threshold 1,023 words from the empty boundary), and serial loading of other offset values.
+A LOW on \overline{LD} during Master Reset selects a default PAE offset value of 07FH (a threshold 127 words from the full boundary), and parallel loading of other offset values.
+A HIGH on \overline{LD} during Master Reset selects a default PAE offset value of 3FFH (a threshold 1,023 words from the empty boundary), a default PAF offset value of 3FFH (a threshold 1,023 words from the full boundary), a default PAF offset value of 3FFH (a threshold 1,023 words from the full boundary), a default PAF offset value of 3FFH (a threshold 1,023 words from the full boundary), a default PAF offset value of 3FFH (a threshold 1,023 words from the full boundary), a default PAF offset value of 3FFH (a threshold 1,023 words from the full boundary), a default PAF offset value of 3FFH (a threshold 1,023 words from the full boundary), a default PAF offset value of 3FFH (a threshold 1,023 words from the full boundary), a default PAF offset value of 3FFH (a threshold 1,023 words from the full boundary), a default PAF offset value of 3FFH (a threshold 1,023 words from the full boundary), a default PAF offset value of 3FFH (a threshold 1,023 words from the full boundary), a default PAF offset value of 3FFH (a threshold 1,023 words from the full boundary), a default PAF offset value of 3FFH (a threshold 1,023 words from the full boundary), a default PAF offset value of 3FFH (a threshold 1,023 words from the full boundary).

-After Master Reset, the $\overline{LD}$ pin is used to activate the programming process of the flag offset values $\overline{PAE}$ and $\overline{PAF}$ .
-Pulling $\overline{LD}$ LOW will begin a serial loading or parallel load or read of these offset values.
+After Master Reset, the \overline{LD} pin is used to activate the programming process of the flag offset values \overline{PAE} and \overline{PAF} .
+Pulling \overline{LD} LOW will begin a serial loading or parallel load or read of these offset values.
 See Figure 4, Programmable Flag Offset Programming Sequence.

-OUTPUTS:

-FULL FLAG (FF/IR)
+OUTPUTS: FULL FLAG (FF/IR)

 This is a dual purpose pin.
-In IDT Standard mode, the Full Flag ( $\overline{FF}$ ) function is selected.
-When the FIFO is full, $\overline{FF}$ will go LOW, inhibiting further write operations.
-When $\overline{FF}$ is HIGH, the FIFO is not full.
-If no reads are performed after a reset (either $\overline{MRS}$ or $\overline{PRS}$ ), $\overline{FF}$ will go LOW after D writes to the FIFO (D = 262,144 for the IDT72V2101 and 524,288 for the IDT72V2111).
+In IDT Standard mode, the Full Flag (\overline{FF}) function is selected.
+When the FIFO is full, \overline{FF} will go LOW, inhibiting further write operations.
+When \overline{FF} is HIGH, the FIFO is not full.
+If no reads are performed after a reset (either \overline{MRS} or \overline{PRS}), \overline{FF} will go LOW after D writes to the FIFO (D = 8,192 for the IDT72V255LA and 16,384 for the IDT72V265LA).
 See Figure 7, Write Cycle and Full Flag Timing (IDT Standard Mode), for the relevant timing information.

-In FWFT mode, the Input Ready ( $\overline{IR}$ ) function is selected. $\overline{IR}$ goes LOW when memory space is available for writing in data.
-When there is no longer any free space left, $\overline{IR}$ goes HIGH, inhibiting further write operations.
-If no reads are performed after a reset (either $\overline{MRS}$ or $\overline{PRS}$ ), $\overline{IR}$ will go HIGH after D writes to the FIFO (D = 262,145 for the IDT72V2101 and 524,289 for the IDT72V2111) See Figure 9, Write Timing (FWFT Mode), for the relevant timing information.
+In FWFT mode, the Input Ready (\overline{IR}) function is selected. \overline{IR} goes LOW when memory space is available for writing in data.
+When there is no longer any free space left, \overline{IR} goes HIGH, inhibiting further write operations.
+If no reads are performed after a reset (either \overline{MRS} or \overline{PRS}), \overline{IR} will go HIGH after D writes to the FIFO (D = 8,193 for the IDT72V255LA and 16,385 for the IDT72V265LA) See Figure 9, Write Timing (FWFT Mode), for the relevant timing information.